kisheedev/MuezzHome/README.md

 # MuezzHome

-MuezzHome is a Python script that uses Selenium to fetch prayer times from your mosqur on Mawaqit website and plays the Adhan on your Google Home device.
+MuezzHome is a Python script that uses Selenium to fetch prayer times from your mosque on Mawaqit website and plays the Adhan on your Google Home device.

 ## Features